 It might seem ambitious to some to compare Rhasian to a great boxer such as Muhammad Ali at such an early stage in his career.
 But the dedication and commitment already shown from the undefeated pro combined with his natural talent is certainly a recipe which could quite simply create a true champion.

-With not a huge money purse behind him Rhasian uses either public transport, his push bike or his legs to run from his home village of Madeley to Burslem to train at the T6 Fight Club Gym almost daily.
+With not a huge money purse behind him Rhasian uses either public transport, his push bike or his legs to run from his home village of Madeley to Fenton, in Stoke-on-Trent to train at Impact Boxing almost daily under former professional boxer Scott Lawton.

 “I will do three to four hours training at the gym after running there and then run home,” Rhasian said.
 “Sometimes I might pedal or catch a bus.
 I’ll be there seven days a week, but do have the odd day off.

-“It’s a buzz and I do feel professional when I train.
-I have improved so much from my early fights.
+“It’s a buzz and I have improved so much from my early fights.
 My recent fights and my early ones are completely different from how I stand and how I perform.
 Before I was quite rigid and I did not know really what I was doing.
 But now I have changed such a lot.”

-Rhasian – who also trains with Scott Lawton at Impact Boxing Gym, in Stoke-on-Trent – admits he wasn’t the model pupil at school and boxing has helped him in more ways than one.
+Rhasian – who used to train at T6 Gym in Burslem – admits he wasn’t the model pupil at school and boxing has helped him in more ways than one.

 “I am a completely different person from when I first started at T6,” he said.